vinumanikandan/Training_BasicLinux/README.md

 A shell is a special user program that provides an interface to the user to use operating system services.
 Shell accepts human-readable commands from the user and converts them into something which the kernel can understand.
 It is a command language interpreter that executes commands read from input devices such as keyboards or from files.
 The shell gets started when the user logs in or starts the terminal.

-By default terminal open your home directory.
+By default terminal open user home directory location.

--
 **Basic Linux Terminal Commands**

 |Linux Commands|Functions|example|